didymu5/aem-front-end-starter/README.md

 This project uses webpack, SCSS and TypeScript!

-so far, I have aworking skeleton with all fron-end parts.
-Next I will be adding sample content and sample components.
+so far, I have aworking skeleton with a working front-end webpack build.
+Next I will be adding sample content and sample components and documentation to tie it all together.